SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Debilitating Strike

-Whenever you sneak attack a creature, that creature must pass a Constitution saving throw (DC 8 + proficiency bonus + Dexterity modifier) or roll all saving throws with –1d4 penalty until the end of your next turn.
+Starting at 3rd level, whenever you sneak attack a creature, that creature must pass a Constitution saving throw (DC 8 + proficiency bonus + Dexterity modifier) or roll all saving throws with –1d4 penalty until the end of your next turn.

 * Opportunity